 At California's nearly two dozen Spanish missions, conversion these days isn't just about religion; it's also about seismic retrofitting.
 That's because the missions — which date to the late 1700s, when Spain's king sent Franciscan missionaries to convert natives to Christianity — would not withstand a major earthquake.

-ALMANZAN: These days, the sounds and sights of the construction are just as noticeable as the centuries-old architecture.
-The basilica is in the middle of a seismic retrofit, so workers removed the red tile roof and replaced it with scaffolding and a protective plastic.
+At a mission in Carmel, a 220-year-old basilica is in the middle of an earthquake retrofit.
+Workers removed the structure's red tile roof and replaced it with scaffolding and a protective plastic.

-ALMANZAN: The foundation is working to assess the condition of each mission and how much repairs will cost.
-At the Carmel Mission, the seismic retrofit is just the beginning of a $20 million restoration of the whole mission complex.
-For NPR News, I'm Krista Almanzan.
-Transcript provided by NPR, Copyright National Public Radio.
+The foundation is working to assess the condition of each mission and how much repairs will cost.
+At the Carmel mission, the seismic retrofit is just the beginning of a $20 million restoration of the whole mission complex.